-How exactly does enhanced CPC work?
+How exactly does Enhanced CPC work?

 By the end of this post, you’ll know all the details … and whether it’s a good way to bid on Google Ads for your business.

-- How Enhanced CPC for Google Ads Works
+- How It Works for Google Ads

 - Smart Bidding versus manual CPC

-- Google Ads and Enhanced CPC: a case study
+- Review a case study example

-- Is Enhanced CPC more cost-efficient?
+- Is it more cost-efficient?

 - Is Enhanced CPC good for customers?